Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework

 where the regions $\cW_k = \{r \in \mathbb R^\nu: \Sigma_k Hr \ge 0 \},k=1,..,m$ form a proper conic partition of $\mathbb R^\nu$, while $\{\Sigma_{k}\}_{k=1}^m$ are signature matrices with the property $\Sigma_{k}=-\Sigma_{m+1-k}, k=1,..,m/2$.
 The coefficient vectors of each linear component can be collected in a matrix $C=[c_1,..,c_{\frac m2} ]^T \in \mathbb R^{\frac m2 \times r}$.
 If the function $\tV$ is convex, then we have the following simplified representation of $V$:

-This representation reminds of the $\ell_\infty$ Lyapunov functions that were used for linear systems as in \cite{polanski95}.
-In fact, the next theorem establishes the link between the results introduced in \cite{MA_cdc13,PWLRj} for checking candidate PWLR functions based on direct analysis and previous work on $\ell_\infty$ Lyapunov functions using the framework introduced in the previous section:
+This representation reminds of the $\ell_\infty$-norm Lyapunov functions that have been used for linear systems in \cite{polanski95}.
+In fact, the next theorem establishes the link between the results introduced in \cite{PWLRj} for checking candidate PWLR functions based on direct analysis and previous work on $\ell_\infty$ Lyapunov functions using the framework introduced in the previous section.